deviantony/docker-elk/README.md

 #### On the command line

-Run this command to create a Logstash index pattern:
+Run this command to create a Kibana index pattern:

 ```console
 $ curl -XPUT -D- 'http://localhost:9200/.kibana/doc/index-pattern:docker-elk' \